Regiment of Light Dragoons (United States): Skirmish at Kirby’s Windmill

 On October 31, 1814.
 An American commander named Major Robert Crutchfield commanded a combined brigade of light infantry, riflemen, artillery, and other infantry.
-Captain John A. Bird who commanded the dragoons of the 1st regiment was also part of this task force.
+Captain John A. Burd who commanded the dragoons of the 1st regiment was also part of this task force.
 The Americans attempted to ambush a British amphibious raiding force that was pillaging the land.
-Captain Bird and his dragoons were commanded to creep up concealed on the British and surprise attack them at the same time with Crutchfield's brigade.
-However, Bird and his dragoons charged the British when they spotted them instead of waiting for the brigade to show up.
+Captain Burd and his dragoons were commanded to creep up concealed on the British and surprise attack them at the same time with Crutchfield's brigade.
+However, Burd and his dragoons charged the British when they spotted them instead of waiting for the brigade to show up.
 The British were surprised by the charge and surrendered.
 The dragoons was about to achieve victory but someone shouted an order to retreat and the dragoons were withdrawing from the field.
-Captain Bird realized the error and ordered his dragoons to form up and charge again.
+Captain Burd realized the error and ordered his dragoons to form up and charge again.
 But this had given the British time to regroup and from a defense behind a fence breastwork.
 The British opened a heavy volley decimating the charging dragoons.
-Captain Bird was wounded.
+Captain Burd was wounded.
 The dragoons withdrew losing 2 wounded, 2 captured, and a number of horses also killed.
 But the dragoons withdrew with 2 British prisoners.
 But the American combined brigade showed up much later than expected a bit too late as the British were withdrawing in an orderly matter on their barges.
 The American brigade opened fire with their small arms and cannons slightly damaging two British barges.
 The British ships fired their heavy artillery scattering the Americans and allowing the British to withdraw safely.
 But the American brigade did capture 5 more British prisoners.